 Amy Corcoran graduated from college two years ago.
 At 23 years old, she is ready to invest for her future, but doesn’t know where to start.
 She’s one of many women who struggle with a lack of resources and knowledge when it comes to financial planning.

 “There aren’t many marketing campaigns that target younger women,” Corcoran says.
-“My bank is Chase, and I feel they should reach out to me about investing, but no one has.”
+“My bank should reach out to me about investing, but no one has.”

 The Stats on Financial Planning for Women

-Corcoran is one of the 42 percent of women ages 18 to 64 who have a bachelor’s degree, based on data from a Merrill Lynch study conducted in partnership with Age Wave, a company that focuses on providing services for an aging population.
+Corcoran is one of the 42 percent of women ages 18 to 64 who have a bachelor’s degree, based on data from a Merrill Lynch study.
 She is also among the 63 percent of women ages 18 to 29 who feel that “financial planning is too difficult to even think about,” according to the study.

 “Women need basic education, even if it’s reading what’s available online,” says Maddy Dychtwald, a co-founder of Age Wave.
 “If your job has a 401(k), get invested in it.
 Any kind of fringe benefit available to you, take advantage.”